 Is Sterling silver costly because of its rarity?

 As a rule, sterling silver is more costly than flash-plated jewelry because it contains more precious metals (92.5 percent).
 There are several reasons why people purchase sterling silver, including its worth as a precious metal, its beauty, and its price.
-Sterling silver is the minor costly metal for heirloom-quality jewelry that may be handed down from one generation to the next, even though more expensive metals like gold and platinum are durable and are great investments.
+Sterling silver is a minor costly metal for heirloom-quality jewelry that may be handed down from generation to generation, even though more expensive metals like gold and platinum are durable and are great investments.
 Sterling silver retains and increases in value over time as an excellent metal for accumulating a jewelry collection.

-By U.S. law, one must identify sterling silver jewelry with the 925 stamps if it contains more than 92.5 percent silver.
-Typically, this mark may be discovered on a sterling item beneath clasps, within rings, or on inconspicuous edges that are not apparent while worn.
+By U.S. law, sterling silver jewelry containing more than 92.5 percent silver must be identified with the 925 stamp.
+This mark may typically be discovered on a sterling item beneath clasps, within rings, or on inconspicuous edges that are not apparent while worn.
 The word “silver” is commonly used to refer to flash-plated silver over brass rather than sterling silver.

 Sterling silver offers a few advantages over fine silver that may persuade you to buy sterling silver.